VidishMehta001/Project_Theta/README.md

   10. In another terminal run "source install/setup.bash"
   11. Run the odometery node "ros2 run rtabmap_ros stereo_odometry --ros-args -p approx_sync:=true"
   (This has to be done seperately as odometery fails when running in the launch file for some reason).

+### For Vidish
+  1. Put a folder called models in the workspace directory and put your models in the folder
+  2. Build with "colcon build" ("--packeges-select theta_pkgs", if you already built everything else)
+  3. Run the launchfile "ros2 launch src/launch/webcam_launch.py".
+  Launch file needs to be run from the main workspace folder due to the location of the model files.
+(Need to adjust this in the future)